Professor, Faculty of Engineering - Electrical & Computer Engineering Dept

-Software Engineering Data Science Empirical Evidence Visualization
+Software Engineering and Intelligent Systems Data Science Empirical Evidence Visualization

 James Miller received his BSc and PhD degrees in Computer Science from the University of Strathclyde, Scotland.
 Subsequently, he worked at the United Kingdom’s National Electronic Research Initiative on Pattern Recognition as a Principal Scientist, before returning to the University of Strathclyde to accept a lectureship, and subsequently a senior lectureship in Computer Science.
 In 2000, he joined the University of Alberta.
 He is the principal investigator in a number of research projects that investigate software verification, validation and evaluation issues across various domains, including embedded, web-based and ubiquitous environments.
 He has a very active association with IBM Canada on Data Science.
 He has published over two hundred refereed journal and conference papers, and sits on the editorial board of the Journal of Information and Software Technology

 Since 1993, his research interests have been in Software and Systems Engineering.